 What do we know about the new Covid variant and how worried should we be?

-The B.1.1.529 variant has first been found in cases in Botswana, South Africa and Hong Kong.
+Fears have been raised about a new variant of coronavirus after it was found to have spread to Europe following its first discovery in Hong Kong, South Africa and Botswana.

-People who have recently visited South Africa – where the bulk of the variants have been found so far – and returned to the UK are being contacted for testing to see if they contracted it overseas.
+Scientists have said they are concerned about the B.1.1.529 variant as it has around 30 different mutations – which is double the amount present in the Delta variant.

-But how is this new variant different from previous versions and how dangerous is it?
+But how else is this new variant different from previous versions and how dangerous is it?

 UK scientists first became aware of the new strain on November 23 after samples were uploaded on to a coronavirus variant tracking website from South Africa, Hong Kong and then Botswana.
 A total of 59 samples have been uploaded on to the website so far.